privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 4. Repeat this process until your passphrase has as many words as you need, which you should separate with a space.

+!!!
+Important

-==You should not keep rolling until you get a combination of words that appeals to you.
-The process should be completely random.==
+    You should not keep rolling until you get a combination of words that appeals to you.
+The process should be completely random.

 If you don't have access to or would prefer not to use real dice, you can use your password manager's built-in password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.